 Note: The following only applies if the first attempt to charge the 30 days fee fails!

 If the processing of the 30 days fee fails for any reason, the corresponding membership will be automatically de-activated.
 PayPal will try to collect the fee again in five days from the failure date.
 There will be 3 such attempts, five days from one another to collect the membership fee.
 If all 3 attempts fail, PayPal will suspend the subscription and will give up trying.
-However, a successful payment will automatically activate the LottoMatic membership and will stop any further charge attempts for the current membership cycle.
+Any successful payment (of the 3 attempts) will automatically activate the LottoMatic membership and will stop any further charge attempts for the current membership cycle.

 The above does not apply to a cancelled subscription.
 No charge attempts are made whatsoever on cancelled subscriptions.